-Dr. Jack Brinkley and our team at Carolina Dental Care Center frequently get questions about cavity causes and prevention.
+Dr. Scott Smith and our team at Carolina Dental Care Center frequently get questions about cavity causes and prevention.
 You brush twice a day and floss regularly.
 You rinse with mouthwash, just like the dentist recommended.
 In fact, you can’t remember the last time you had a cavity, but you think it was when you were a little kid.
 In all seriousness, you thought only kids got cavities.

 The Signs and Symptoms of a Cavity